 With the establishment of Askern Colliery in 1916, over 100 new dwellings were constructed in Norton between 1911 and 1921 and the population of the village more than doubled from a little over 500 persons to 1142 persons.
 In the 1920s, further terraced houses were built for private rent and the local council commenced the development of semi-detached houses at Brocco Bank.
 Nevertheless, Norton’s core buildings remained its farms and associated rows of workers cottages along the main street, many of which were in a dilapidated condition.
 In 1925, a Ministry of Housing report commented that “Several houses are beyond repair, unfit for habitation and need drastic action”.
 Many of these houses would remain standing, semi-derelict and largely empty until well after the Second World War, when action would be taken to remove many of these rows of cottages, principally as a result of the widening of the main road through the village as car usage increased.

 It is against this background that John William and Margaret Hope, my grandfather and grandmother, together with their five children; Eva (b.1908), Walter (b.1909), Elsie (b.1911), John (b.1913) and George (b.1914), my father, arrived in South Yorkshire in 1916.
 They spent a short time at Edlington, south west of Doncaster, where a new colliery, Yorkshire Main, had been recently established, before moving to Askern, situated 8 miles north of Doncaster.
-However, by 1918, they were resident in Norton, in a newly-built terraced house at the east end of the village where three more children, Douglas (b.1918), Margaret (b.1920) and Alfred (b.1922), were born.
-In 1923, the family of ten moved to Woodbine Cottage, a house with land near the centre of the village, which had previously been the George & Dragon Inn, a poultry farm and residence of the driver of a horse and trap for hire.
+However, by 1918, they were resident in Norton, for a few months in a newly-built terraced house at the bottom (east) end of the village, before moving to Woodbine Cottage, a house with land near the centre of the village, which had previously been the George & Dragon Inn, a poultry farm and residence of the hirer of a horse and trap.
+Here, three more children, Douglas (b.1918), Margaret (b.1920) and Alfred (b.1922), were born.
 They erected greenhouses on the attached land and created a market garden for the growing of vegetables, soft fruit and flowers, and built a shop next to the house.
 My grandfather would tend the market garden whilst my grandmother ran the grocers shop, assisted by her eldest daughter (Eva).
 My father (George) would help in the market garden and cycle to the station at Smeaton to collect fish from the daily fish train that ran from Hull to Barnsley and Sheffield.
 To find out more about Norton at the beginning of the 20th century, you will have to read the next post!